 Does the person dodge the question, and not answer it?
 Do they have a very, very strong opinion towards the issue?
 You can usually tell by their words and how they say them if they are responding positively or negatively to the issue you are asking them about, and sometimes you can tell if someone is safe by how you feel around them.
 Please understand that if you choose to tell someone about your feelings because you feel they are safe, and if that person reacts negatively, this site is in no way responsible.
 Make that decision with care, and know that you are taking a risk.

 There are also some success stories about people telling loved ones that they are sexually attracted to children.
-A success story about a pedophile coming out to his parents can be found here, while a success story about a pedophile coming out to his wife can be found here.
-Another pedophile wrote an open letter to his mother, which may or may not have been shared.
+A success story about a minor attracted person coming out to his parents can be found here, while a success story about a minor attracted person coming out to his wife can be found here.
+Another minor attracted person wrote an open letter to his mother, which he is still unsure if he will ever share.
 These situations are not common, however.

 So, you have felt out the person you want to tell, and you think they might be safe to talk with.
 So… now what?
 You can take several paths, and which one you take is entirely up to you: